macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex55"></a>ex55
-Write a function filterWord(sentence, minLen) who return the list of the words that are superior to minLen
+Write a function filterWord(sentence, minLen) that return the list of the words that are superior to minLen
 Ex:
 \>\> filterWord("Hello you", 4)
 [Hello]